sopynq/huffman-encoding-core/README.md

 ### Tests

 `tests` folder contains some test cases which should be run on `PYNQ` board.
-If you are running a bare zynq board you should write drivers your self
+If you are running a bare zynq board you should write drivers yourself

 ### Reference